Advocacy at MIFA

 At MIFA, we believe service and advocacy reinforce each other and are necessary to achieving our mission of supporting the independence of vulnerable seniors and families in crisis and our vision of uniting our community in service.
 Advocacy means using our voices as committed and informed champions for our cause.
 Our mission will be fully realized when our community and our leaders understand our causes and see them as worthy of their best efforts and support.

-MIFA’s Advocacy Key Issues
+MIFA’s Key Advocacy Issues

-Preventing Family Homelessness: A common setback like an illness or job loss can spiral a family into homelessness.
+A common setback like an illness or job loss can spiral a family into homelessness.
 A utility cutoff or missed rent payment can lead to an eviction that leaves a family without housing.
 Targeted, often low-cost, interventions can prevent crisis escalation, stabilizing families before they need more intensive support.